marcusguttenplan/creative-tech-toolkit/physical-computing/Useful-Circuits/Hbridge/Good Technique/Schematics/SN754410 Hbridge/readme.md

 **quick tip:**

-If you keep blowing out your ICs you can build a 3D IC that doubles the current it can handle: (This probably shouldnt be in the &quot;good technique&quot; folder.)
+If you keep blowing out your ICs you can build a fake 3D IC that (almost maybe) doubles the current it can handle: (This probably shouldnt be in the &quot;good technique&quot; folder.)

 ![](https://eda360insider.files.wordpress.com/2011/11/128kbit-stacked-dram.jpg?w=640)